kinvolk/rkt/Documentation/build-configure.md

 In general, you will be best off by specifying an absolute path to the image file.
 This parameter is currently very shabby and will be reworked in the near future.

+#### `--with-stage1-default-images-directory`

+This parameter tells rkt where is the directory which contains all the stage1 images.
+The value should be an absolute path.
+In this directory, all the built flavors of stage1 images should be installed.
+The `--stage1-from-dir` rkt flag will look for images in this directory.

 ## Flavor-specific parameters

 There are some additional parameters for some flavors.